Vintageinfo – All About Vintage Lighting

 Manufacturer: Brilliant AG, Brilliantstraße 1, D-27442 Gnarrenburg, Germany.

-Other versions: This 1980s Memphis style table lamp exists as a floor lamp.
+Other versions: This 1980s Memphis style table lamp was also made as a floor lamp.
 You can find it over here.

 Heico Linke

-He studied at the University of Fine Arts / Department of Industrial Design in Hamburg from 1974 until 1979.
+He studied Industrial Design at the University of Fine Arts (HFBK) in Hamburg from 1974 until 1979.
+Several of his early lamp designs originated as semester projects during his studies, some of which later entered (limited) production.

 HEMA